First Ascent: Mike Weber and Bob Boyles, October 1976

-The route description is found on page 274 of the Climbing Guide.
-Here is Bob’s trip report of their experience.
+The route description is on Page 274 of the Climbing Guide.
+Here is Bob’s trip report of their experience:

 During late September 1976, Frank Florence and I attempted this face but were turned back by a torrential rain storm that lasted for our entire trip.
-On the way out, we were lucky to find a way across Rock Creek because the creek had risen nearly 3 feet overnight.
-Due to the cloud cover we never got a good look above the first cliff band.
-All we saw was snow so we figured this face would be no more challenging than a Sawtooth snow climb.
+On the way out, we were lucky to find a way across Rock Creek because the creek had risen nearly three feet overnight.
+Due to the cloud cover, we never got a good look above the first cliff band.
+All we saw was snow, so we figured this face would be no more challenging than a Sawtooth snow climb.

-Four weeks later Mike Weber and I went back with a 50-ft piece of salvaged rope, a couple of biners and a few nuts, figuring this climb was going to be a piece of cake.
+Four weeks later, Mike Weber and I went back with a 50-ft piece of salvaged rope, a couple of biners and a few nuts, figuring this climb was going to be a piece of cake.
 We hiked up Rock Creek and set our camp in the trees well below the first rock band.
-Early the next morning we took off for the face.
-We were above the cliff and on to the lower moraine before we saw that the entire face was glistening with hard ice and a dusting of new snow.
-The heavy rain in September had stripped away all of the past winter’s snow leaving a totally buffed out 2,000-ft face of pure alpine ice.
+Early the next morning, we took off for the face.
+We were above the cliff and onto the lower moraine before we saw that the entire face was glistening with hard ice and a dusting of new snow.
+The heavy rain in September had stripped away all of the past winter’s snow leaving a totally buffed-out 2,000-foot face of pure alpine ice.